TiDBHackers/rfc/text/why_and_how_does_round_trip_matters.md

 In the current architecture and implementation of The TiDB kernel, the starting price for all operations is one RPC.
-Compared with some sharding system using sharding-middlewares and multiple MySQL instances, TiDB may have a performance sometimes for OLTP workloads.
+Compared with some sharding system using sharding-middlewares and multiple MySQL instances, TiDB may have a performance gap sometimes for OLTP workloads.
 So it would be helpful to find out **how the RPC round trips affect the OLTP performance** and thus optimizations could be done to reduce unnecessary distributed executions to improve the TiDB OLTP performance.